dmitry-egorov/game_showcase/README.md

 2022

 Educational game for children age 6 and up.
-Formed the vision, hired and directed a team of up to 10 people.
+Formed the vision, hired and directed a team of up to 10 people to an MVP.

 [App](https://book.living-books.org/)